MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating/posts.md

 - `bar/2021/01/02/abc.html`

-Note the `foo` directory is absent both.
+Note the `foo` directory is absent from both.